therishabh/salesforce-visualforce/README.md

 ## What is Visualforce ?
 - Visualforce is the component-based user interface framework for the Force.com platform.
 - The framework includes a tag-based markup language, similar to HTML.
-So just like in HTML we have tags like <body> tag and <p> tag etc. Similarly in visualforce we have tags.
+So just like in HTML we have tags like <body> tag and p tag etc. Similarly in visualforce we have tags.

+**When you should use Visualforce ?**
+Visualforce consists of a tag-based markup language that gives developers a more powerful way of building applications and customizing the Salesforce user interface.
+With Visualforce you can:
+- You can override the standard salesforce pages with Visualforce page.
+- Create your own custom flow control through an application.
+- Define navigation patterns and data-specific rules for optimal, efficient application interaction.

 ### Visualforce tags can be divided to different types:
 - Input tags